Updated 15/11/2024

 Store hazards out of reach

-To create a cat-friendly home, you’ll also need to consider physical hazards, like items that pose a choking risk, such as string, curtain cords, coins and cables.
+To create a cat-friendly home, you’ll also need to consider physical hazards, like items that pose a choking risk, such as string, curtain cords, elastic bands, and cables.

 Living with cats also means putting breakable ornaments out of reach, as cats (sometimes intentionally) knock things off surfaces, creating shards of glass and china.